 Zimbabwe: Use against violence to girls

-Violence against girls and women is widespread in the villages of the Mazowe district.
-Their financial dependence forces many women to endure insults and blows every day.
-Terre des Hommes and the “Musasa” organization support women and their children on their way to a self -determined life.
+Violence against girls and women is widespread in the villages of Mazowe District.
+Their financial dependence forces many women to endure insults and beatings on a daily basis.
+Terre des Hommes and the organization "Musasa" support these women and their children on their path to self-determination.

 "I don't like to remember my childhood.
 My family was very poor, my father was violent.
 I noticed countless times how he beat my mother," recalls the 23-year-old Chido.
 "I was in the sixth grade when he told me that I couldn't go to school anymore because he couldn't afford it.
 When I was still a teenager, my father brought a stranger home and ordered me: 'You will marry this man!'
 I ran away from my friend.
 But when I got pregnant, he let me sit.